 - Cloudflare for Teams – Cloudflare is offering Cloudflare for Teams free for organizations of all sizes through September 1.
 Teams makes it secure and seamless to connect to corporate applications without a VPN.
 Link to offer: https://www.cloudflare.com/teams-general-offer/

 - ThousandEyes User Experience Agents – Of course, we want to do what we can to help, as well.
-We are offering free usage of our user experience agents for 90 days.
+We are offering free usage of our user experience agents until July 31, 2020.
 With this endpoint solution, you get on-demand and real-time visibility into each employee’s experience of SaaS and Internally-hosted applications, as well as underlying wireless LAN, WAN, Internet connectivity and system health.
+If this is of interest to you, reach out soon — enrollment for this offer ends on June 30, 2020.

 Providing reliable and consistent access to the applications and services your remote employees rely on to do their jobs is critical to maintaining productivity during work-from-home scenarios.
 These vendors show us that they are committed to making the remote workforce productive by offering technology and services free of charge during the coronavirus crisis.
 We will continue to update this list as more details emerge and other providers are added.